adgreen93/kobenoperator/README.md

 * Built using Express and MongoDB.
 * This will be hosted on Heroku, and available to the general public to experiment with.
 * Mongoose is the DB driver, hosted on mlab.
 Database is forty real bars across three boroughs and Long Island (Nassau County).
+* Here's the story I wrote while developing this: https://mystudentvoices.com/on-building-a-fb-messenger-bot-thats-mildly-useful-it-recommends-bars-in-nyc-5459369794a4

 ## Features